-Under paragraph (2) of subdivision (a), the improver must believe that he is entitled to possession of the land for not less than 15 years from the date that he first commences to improve the land.
-Thus, if he begins construction of a house at a time when he is entitled to at least 15 years of possession under a lease and meets the other requirements of the statute, he would be a good faith improver.
-If he constructs further improvements, such as a garage and patio, when he has less than 15 years of possession remaining under the lease, he is still a good faith improver with respect to such improvements if he meets the other requirements of the statute.
+Under clause (2) of subdivision (a), the improver must believe that he is entitled to possession of the land for not less than 15 years from the date that he first commences to improve the land.
+Thus, if he begins construction of an office building at a time when he believes in good faith that he is entitled to at least 15 years of possession under a lease, he would be a good faith improver.
+If he constructs an additional improvement--such as grading and surfacing an area to serve as a parking lot for the office building--when he believes he has less than 15 years of possession remaining under the lease, he is still a good faith improver with respect to the additional improvement if he made it in good faith.